Resources for Cancer Patients and Survivors

 Therapy with speech language pathologists addresses dysphagia and motor speech disorders in order to improve speech articulation, swallowing, and verbal skills.
 Lifespan outpatient rehabilitation services meets these needs.
 A physician’s referral is required.

-Under the direction of Raymond Russell, MD, PhD, the Lifespan Cardiovascular Institute's cardio-oncology program treats patients and survivors who have cardiovascular complications of cancer or cancer therapy, or with co-existing heart disease and cancer conditions.
+The Lifespan Cardiovascular Institute's cardio-oncology program treats patients and survivors who have cardiovascular complications of cancer or cancer therapy, or with co-existing heart disease and cancer conditions.
 Please call 401-444-5803 (Rhode Island Hospital) or 401-793-7870 (The Miriam Hospital) for more information.

 The Cancer Genetics Program is only for family members of current or past patients who received care through the Lifespan Cancer Institute.
 Patients will meet with Lauren Massingham, MD; Chanika Phornphutkul, MD; or a genetic counselor.
 Please call 401-444-8361 for more information.